DonnaYoung.org

 Get the information from your state homeschool cover school or group, otherwise, go to your preferred search engine and type these search terms:

-In your search for graduation requirements, you should look for something like the lists below.
-You might see that some lists have "minimum" requirements, additionally; some will have lists suggested for graduates headed for college.
-If you look at college web sites, you might find that they do have their own requirements that might be more than your state's minimum.
-For my children, I used the college requirements (college route) just in case because, at the time, I had no idea if they would attend college or not, but I imagined that they would at some point as a young adult.
+In your search for your state's high school graduation requirements, you should look for something like the lists below.
+You might see that some lists have "minimum" requirements and some will have lists suggested for students headed for college.
+If you look at college web sites, you might find that they have their own requirements that might be more than your state's minimum.
+For my children, I used the college requirements (college route).

 Two Examples